k2controls/MFG291/sprint3/week09/index.md

             - 5 min max present with 5 min Q&A

 **Session 2**
-- ### In-Place: NMC Makerspace or Virtual
+- ### In-Place: Parsons-Stulen PS157A (NMC Makerspace)
+- Updates on parts, builds, etc.
+- Practice Sprint 3 Review
+    - see outline in Session 1
 - Team reviews, troubleshooting with KEK
-    - Sprint 3 Review - Questions?

 ---